lukepuplett/notes/gcp/bigquery.md

 - Querying external data is charged by bytes read, plus any costs for the host service.

+- Flat-rate bulk pricing is done by buying reserved _slots_.
+This dedicated capacity will be queued if exceeded, so you never get charged extra.

 ##### More information

 [The Definitive Guide](https://www.google.com/books/edition/Google_BigQuery_The_Definitive_Guide/-Jq4DwAAQBAJ)